 Clearly, in spite of his fiction films’ wider-reaching success and acceptance, Herzog has remained consistently devoted to nonfiction output.
 He also persists that he makes no true distinction between fiction and nonfiction undertakings, wonderfully describing a documentary as “a ‘feature film’ in disguise” in his 2009 interview with the Notebook.
 The diverse titles in this extensive oeuvre of rogue fictions have been financed and distributed through a much wider variety of television, festival, theatrical, and internet sources than his fiction films, and it shows in their noticeably varying shapes, sizes, durations, and levels of polish.
 Those already smitten with the gripping, striking, and haunting narratives of Herzog’s major fictions are in for a pleasant surprise as they delve into this alternate universe of parallely developed works, no less fascinating than their counterparts, even if somewhat less well known outside of his relatively recent popular documentary comebacks, Grizzly Man (2005) and Cave of Forgotten Dreams (2010).

 Herzog does indeed blur the line between fact and fiction across his entire body of work, though the blending tends to manifest itself differently depending on which classically categorized mode he is operating in.
 His traditionally designated fiction films often gain as much drama from their plots and performances as they do from the palpably bristling reality of the conditions under which they were filmed.
 Herzog’s “documentaries” on the other hand, unapologetically present coached, scripted dialogue, staged scenarios passing as truths, and countless other journalistic malpractices peppered throughout a nonfiction base.
 Herzog has dabbled with this mediation of fact since the beginning of his career, but it is only since the 1990s that he has referred to the practice ideologically as “the ecstatic truth,” a knowing mix of truth and lies that gets at the emotional core of a chosen subject more accurately than the hated “accountant’s truth” of statistics and inflexibly hard facts ever could.
 Three years into his feature filmmaking career, he wrote lines and created memories for the protagonist of his documentary Land of Silence and Darkness (1971), Fini Straubinger.
 He made Dieter Dengler embody the habits of an obsessive-compulsive door-opener for a falsified anecdote in Little Dieter Needs to Fly (1997).
-For Bells of the Deep (1993), he has bribed Siberian vagrants in bottles of vodka to get them to lie down on a frozen lake and pretend to peer deeply into it for one glimpse of a fabled underwater city.
+For Bells from the Deep (1993), he has bribed Siberian vagrants in bottles of vodka to get them to lie down on a frozen lake and pretend to peer deeply into it for one glimpse of a fabled underwater city.
 So smitten was Herzog with the image that he repeated it with a group of scientists in Antarctica during Encounters at the End of the World (2007).
 These are only a few of the liberties that he’s openly admitted to taking during interviews or in his own writings.
 As such, it can be hard to view any moment in a Herzog documentary without some degree of skepticism.

 Riding that line of audience ambivalence might be fundamental to his style.
 To attain the ecstatic truth doesn’t mean merely to improve upon the poeticism of an interviewee or film participant’s words, nor does it simply mean to crank up the aesthetic qualities of a selected image to make it as beautiful as possible.
 What has developed as one of the most consistently unique aspects of Herzog’s style is the friction that occurs when the viewer senses clashing between fictive elements that are awkwardly laminated atop apparent truths; a fit the viewer perceives as tangibly if ineffably not-quite-right.
 L.M.
 Kit Carson described Dennis Hopper’s The Last Movie (1971) as “driving spikes into ordinary moments to crack them.”
 Herzog also intentionally crazes his films in a way that invites the viewer to marvel at and be baffled by how brazenly disparate their surfaces are from what lies beneath.
 When Herzog “cast” the burning oilfields of Kuwait to play-act the role of a sci-fi apocalypse in Lessons of Darkness, no viewer was expected to believe it as such given its historical significance, but the overlaid fiction paradoxically elicits the response, “How could this insanity be Earth?”
 Peter Jackson’s doomsday computer generated imaginings of Mordor pale in comparison.
 In My Best Fiend (1999), the selected film clips included from Herzog’s collaborations with Kinski remain rife with the crackling dramatic energy of their original storylines, but they also now conversely and confusingly play out as quasi-home movies after the addition of Herzog’s autobiographical anecdotes delivered in his unmistakable Bavarian voice-over.